Just imagine how wonderful it is to see the processes automated in such a way, that the work would not stop once it has entered the pipeline!

 - alleviate the processes of filing claims or policy renewal.

-The companies that utilize automation are building the right foundation, which provides a longer-term strategic view and generate further growth.
+The companies that utilize automation are building the right foundation, which provides a longer-term strategic view and generates further growth.
 Insurance, as well as any other industry, can flourish in the digital age — if it takes look at modern technologies to move even more decisively and swiftly.